volodymyrhudyma/blog/content/blog/everything-about-set-and-weakset-in-javascript.md

 ---
-title: Everything About Set and WeakSet in JavaScript
+title: Everything About Set And WeakSet In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: Learn Sets and WeakSets - objects that contain a collection of unique values.
 Sets can contain values of any type, WeakSets can only contain objects.
 Objects in WeakSets are "weakly held", which means that they can be